 The root of the problem for this boy is that he's worried that his parents got a replacement for him.
 Clearly, he isn't good enough, or why else did they

 need another boy?
 As my three year old son said before our second child "If it's a boy, we can send it back, right?
 We don't need another boy."

 This little guy defines "acting out" -- a word often used to describe misbehavior.
 He's "acting out" feelings he can't express in any other way.
 He might

-might not be able to express those feelings in words, even to himself, but they're bursting out and making themselves known, as feelings have a
+not be able to express those feelings in words, even to himself, but they're bursting out and making themselves known, as feelings have a way of doing

-other way.
-But I'm betting it's also a way to stake out territory, since male mammals often pee on things to stake out their territory and warn
+way.
+But I'm betting it's also a way to stake out territory, since male mammals often pee on things to stake out their territory and warn off intruders.